-Should I be concerned about the H1N1 flu virus?
+Should I be concerned about the flu virus?
 Yes.
-Just as you should be concerned about the seasonal flu or a cold.
+You should be concerned about the seasonal flu or a cold.

-Then why are people so worried about the H1N1 flu virus?
-Since the H1N1 flu virus is a new type of virus, most people don't have the immunity to fight it.
+Then why are people so worried about the flu virus?
+As with any type of virus, most people don't have the immunity to fight it.
 This means that more people could get infected compared to an average year.
-It is important to remember that the vast majority of Influenza illness, whether seasonal or H1N1, will run a typical course without complications and persons affected will recover within a week or less.
+It is important to remember that the vast majority of Influenza illness, whether seasonal or a specific strain, will run a typical course without complications and persons affected will recover within a week or less.
 Cases publicized in the media spotlight the rare instances where complications from the flu have occurred.

-How contagious is this virus?
-The H1N1 flu virus spreads like seasonal flu.
+How contagious is the flu?
 When infected people cough or sneeze, droplets are released into the air.
 If other people are close by (within about 6 feet), they may breathe in the droplets...which can lead to infection.
 People may also get infected by touching droplets on a person's hands or droplets that may have landed on hard surfaces such as door knobs, and then touching their eyes, mouth or nose before washing their hands.

 Should we keep our children home from sleepovers and other social gatherings on the weekends and after school?
 Common sense comes in handy for this situation: Is there a known illness in the home?
 Is your child prone to respiratory illness?
 If so, you may want to re-think the situation.
 Health officials say children should be kept home only if they are ill.